Jitesh117/jitesh117.github.io/content/blog/how-I-built-the-brainrotLang-interpreter.md

 You can find the source code of this project in this [**github repository**](https://github.com/Jitesh117/brainrotLang-interpreter)
 {{< /callout >}}

-So let me make things clear first, I didn't come up with all of the concepts used in this interpreter all by myself.
-I took help from the very famous book of Thorsten Ball called [Writing an Interpreter in Go](https://interpreterbook.com/).
+Although I knew I had to build this, I didn't know how.
+When looking into literature around languages I came across this very famous book of Thorsten Ball called [Writing an Interpreter in Go](https://interpreterbook.com/), which I referred to build brainrotLang's interpreter.

 Okay so the first thing you might want to think about before starting with writing the interpreter is, of course, the syntax, the keywords and stuff.